 Because the explosion (implosion?) at Godric’s Hollow appears to have also done something like reversing the fragment’s polarity.

 Now, rather than the fragment being drawn to its original source it is repelled by it.
 When the two are brought into physical proximity the fragment appears to be thrown back into the same state it was in at the point of the divorce from its origin.
-Even to open the connection from a distance can set it off if there is a strong emotional charge sent through it.
+Even to open the connection from a distance could set it off if there was a strong emotional charge sent through it.

-But in the absence of being used as an emotional conduit, it seems to be at least hypothetically possible that the connection may be used merely for observation.
+But in the absence of being used as an emotional conduit, it seems to be at least hypothetically possible that the connection could be used merely for observation.
 We got quite a few instances of that sort of thing in OotP.
 (And a LOT more of them, in the other direction, in DHs.
 Although pain was always present on Harry’s end during those.
 Tom, however seems to have been unaware of Harry’s visits.)

-At some point during OotP, if not before the opening of the story, it seems inarguable that Voldemort became sufficiently aware of his connection to Harry to attempt to use it as an observation post, and these attempts did not always, or did not always immediately provoke a reaction from the scar.
+At some point during OotP, even if not before the opening of the story, it seems inarguable that Voldemort became sufficiently aware of his connection to Harry to attempt to use it as an observation post, and these attempts did not always, or did not always immediately provoke a reaction from the scar.
 This campaign on Tom’s part ultimately ended in disaster.
 To the point that by the opening of HBP he had taken to using Occlumency to block the connection.

 Albus Dumbledore claims that Voldemort found the attempt to take possession of Harry and use him as a hostage at the end of OotP too painful to sustain.
-I do not know whether this is another of Dumbledore’s mistakes, his fibs, or what, for we did not actually witness that attempt.
+I do not know whether this is another of Dumbledore’s mistakes, one of his fibs, or what, for we did not actually get to witness that attempt.
 Harry was too overcome with the pain of the contact himself to be a reliable observer and we never got an outside point of view.
 There had certainly been no indication that Voldemort found his new ability to physically touch Harry the summer before painful to himself, although that was certainly still painful to Harry.

 They certainly had no trouble both hitching a ride with Nagini.
 I think Lily’s protection having originally been proof against both physical touch and any future psychic possession to be a viable hypothesis.
 But Lily was not able to drive Tom out of Harry before he killed her.
 And the soul fragment was stuck there once there was no other place for it to go.